 Wound Infection - Suture Site

-- This topic covers common questions about sutures or stitches
+- Common questions about sutures or stitches

-- Skin glue (Dermabond) is also covered
+- Skin glue (Dermabond) questions are also covered

 When to call your doctor